Chicago River Dyeing 2024 guide: Everything to know about the iconic event for this year

-"Green River" is about to take on a whole new meaning this weekend as the Chicago River once again gets dyed green for St. Patrick's Day.
+As thousands head to downtown Chicago Saturday to watch the Chicago River be dyed green for St. Patrick's Day, many may be wondering what's exactly in the mysterious dye that gives the river its bright emerald color.

-The iconic event this year takes place Saturday, March 16.
-The Chicago Plumbers Union, Chicago Journeymen Plumbers Local 130, has been dyeing the Chicago River green in honor of the city's St. Patrick's Day celebrations for decades, with this year set to mark the 69th.
+The river is dyed green each year by the Chicago Plumbers Union, Chicago Journeymen Plumbers Local 130, with this year marking their 69th year taking part in the uniquely Chicago tradition.

-Here's how they do it (although they don't reveal all their secrets), along with how to watch and more.
+Here's how they do it (although they don't reveal all their secrets) and a bit on the history behind one of the city's most recognizable traditions.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.